MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/index.md

 ## No specialized skills required to create mixed-reality guides

 With [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you don't need specialized 3D or programming skills.
-Start with the PC authoring app to create guides — step-by-step instructions with images, video, and 3D holograms.
+Start with the PC authoring app to create a guide — step-by-step instructions with images, video, and 3D holograms.
 After creating the guide on a PC, use the HoloLens app to connect the instruction cards and holograms to the physical work space by picking them up and moving them to the right location.
-Authors can use the default library of 3D holograms to get started.
-They can also import their own custom 3D models.
+Use the default library of 3D holograms to get started.
+You can also import your own custom 3D models.

 ## Improve productivity by enabling your workforce to learn while doing their work